-Where did our obsession with “bigness” in relationship to church size come from?
-It’s a relatively new thing.
-And yet, when you pastor within a culture that is obsessed with bigness, you don’t even recognize the water you’re swimming in.
-The Church Growth Movement has been around for about 40 years.
-We now have enough distance from it and enough time in it to be able to step back and make a proper assessment of it.
+Where did our obsession with “bigness” come from?
+Many pastors today operate within a culture so focused on bigness that they don’t even recognize the environment they are swimming in.
+The Church Growth Movement has been influential for about 40 years, and we finally have enough distance to step back and make a proper assessment of its long-term impact.

 There is really no right church size.
 We shouldn’t be using size as the primary determiner of whether a church is healthy.
 When we say a church is doing well, we assume that means the numbers are up.
 Not only is that not the only determiner of health, it’s not the best determiner.